consciousm1n9/drupal-docker-simplest/README.md

 1. Docker running.

 Quick start:
-1. Donwload or clone this repository and move to where the docker-compose file is located.
+1. Donwload or clone this repository and move where docker-compose file is locate.
-2. Run the command: "docker-compose up".
+2. Execute command: "docker-compose up".
+Wait for download and run images.
-3. Go to "localhost:8010" in the browser and set up your first Drupal project.
+3. Go to "localhost:8010" in browser and set up your first Drupal project.

 ![image](https://user-images.githubusercontent.com/67773113/161204819-834024cc-0441-4fb8-8b91-788d0adb337e.png)